m3tac1ph4r/Notes/DSA_imp/Graphs/Algorithms/Dijkstra_Algorithm(Shortest path in weighted undirected).md

 **This algorithm does not works for negative weights.**

 > **What does Dijkstra Algorithm finds ?**
-> Dijkstra Algorithm finds shortest path in directed and undirected graph having weights
+> Dijkstra Algorithm finds shortest path in directed and undirected graph having positive weights

 ### Approach (Using Set):